bignacio/cpp-articles/posts/instructions-01.md

 It's amazing what microprocessors can do in such small scale, always trying to get the most from every clock cycle.

-CISC architectures even more so; most modern processors internally convert the often hard to deal with CISC instructions into RISC, in order to more efficiently peform instruction optimization.
+CISC architectures even more so; most modern processors internally convert the often hard to deal with CISC instructions into RISC, in order to more efficiently perform instruction optimization.

-One very interesting characteristic of CISC is that instructions have variable lenghts.
+One very interesting characteristic of CISC is that instructions have variable lengths.
 It's something we don't often think about but instructions also require bytes to exist somewhere!

 In the Intel CISC world, different instructions can take different clock cycles to execute.

-During the rest of this post, I'll be refering to Intel processors, unless otherwise indicated.
+During the rest of this post, I'll be referring to Intel processors, unless otherwise indicated.
-We'll see how C++ compilers can sometimes optmize the code in ways that are not always beneficial
+We'll see how C++ compilers can sometimes optimize the code in ways that are not always beneficial

 ## Microprocessors architecture